-I, , President of the Board of Directors of the Colorado River Water Conservation District, do hereby certify that the above and foregoing action was taken by the Board of Directors at its first quarterly meeting on the 19th day of January 2021.
+oard of Directors of the Colorado River Water Conservation ove and foregoing action was taken by the Board of Directors 9th day of January 2021. , President Andrew A. Mueller, Secretary/General Manager

 RESOLUTION

 Whereas, Karn Stiegelmeier faithfully served as a Director of the Colorado River Water Conservation District representing Summit County and the entire District for four years; and